devlightman/AWS-Amplify-App-for-SNU-CID-1/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/20808296/171095443-d6be395a-19b4-44df-b556-1fb9d9147da6.png"></p>

-# AWS Amplify Serverless App for SNU Creative Integrated Design 1
+# AWS Serverless App for SNU Creative Integrated Design 1

-This is the code repository of Team S for [Creative Integrated Design 1](http://dcslab.snu.ac.kr/courses/2021f/project/).
+This is the code repository of Team S (Tanmoy Chowdhury, Minghang Lee and Elnaz Karimi) for [Creative Integrated Design 1](http://dcslab.snu.ac.kr/courses/2021f/project/).
 This project aims to implement a cross-platform hybrid serverless mobile app for art class teachers and students based on Amazon Web Services (AWS); in particular, AWS Amplify.

 ## Developer Guide

-Refer to the [Github Wiki](https://github.com/devlightman/AWS-Amplify-Serverless-App-for-SNU-CID-1/wiki) for detailed information on installation and setup.
+Refer to the [Github Wiki](https://github.com/devlightman/AWS-Serverless-App-for-SNU-CID-1/wiki) for detailed information on installation and setup.

 ## Abstract
 We plan to implement a cross-platform hybrid serverless mobile app for art class management with interactive features.
 For convenience of our team members, we used and tested the application on android platform only, but it can be implimented and used on iOS platform without ant core change to the codebase.
 Most of the promised features are implemented and functioning well, with only a few minor functionalities cut due to limited time and resources.
 It has a complete serverless backend architecture and MVVM frontend architecture offering support for new user signing-up, logging-in, creating, searching, joining and unjoining classes, creating assignments, uploading and sharing artwork, social media account log-in, scoring feature for the submitted assignment, comment on the artworks uploaded by classmates, as well as interacting with other users via likes.
 New features can be easily added because of the advantages in the overall architecture.
 As some of the features are not fully implemented during the semester due to limited time and resources, we added as much feature as we could to the art class management application.